-- 1. Receiving a cumulative grade point average below 2.00 at the end of an academic year. - 2.
-Receiving a final grade of "F" in more than 25% of the total credit hours in an academic year. - 3.
+1. Receiving a cumulative grade point average below 2.00 at the end of an academic year.

+- 2. Receiving a final grade of "F" in more than 25% of the total credit hours in an academic year. \ - 3.
+Receiving a final grade of "F" in courses that are deemed essential to advance to the next course series, i.e., ECD, CCCD and CCD series. - 4.
 Receiving a final percentage score of below 70% (a letter grade of "F") in a remediated course, system, or clinical course.

-The Committee may recommend dismissal for a student receiving a final grade of 'F' in three or more courses or systems, even if the total unsatisfactory credit hours do not exceed 25% of the total credit hours for the academic year.
+\The Committee may recommend dismissal for a student receiving a final grade of 'F' in three or more courses or systems, even if the total unsatisfactory credit hours do not exceed 25% of the total credit hours for the academic year.